FAQ

 Bikes & Equipment

 The trail is one of the most varied cycle trails in the country in terms of terrain - everything from concrete paths to occasional soft sand and shingle.
 You can make it around the trail on just about any good quality and well-maintained bike, but for best performance and comfort across everything the trail has to offer, we recommend using a mountain or hybrid style bike with front suspension and at least 1.75" wide tyres.
-We find our comfort mountain bikes (take a good quality mountain bike, then make it comfortable with gel seats and adjustable geometry) the perfect fit for most riders.
+We find our mountain bikes and eBikes the perfect fit for most riders.

 You're very unlikely to have any issues out on the coastal trails, but access is difficult (or impossible) at times for vehicles, and cellphone reception is limited, so it pays to be prepared!
 With this in mind, make sure you have a first aid kit and emergency blanket, some warm clothes for when you stop (or in case someone gets injured and you have to wait for assistance), a second form of emergency communication (we use Spot trackers for our clients, but an EPIRB or similar would also be handy), and enough food and water for the group.